thornjad/aero/README.md

 ### Required for LSP

 Emacs continues to lack native language server support, but Aero implements this.
-To take full advantage of this feature, Aero requires some tools.
-Only install what you need:
+To take full advantage of this feature, Aero requires some tools. **Only install what you need***:

 - Node.js (multiple servers, including Bash/shell, Angular, Sass/CSS)
 - Python 3